reymillenium/reymillenium/README.md

 I'm a highly focused & reliable Midlevel Full-Stack Software Engineer, with an excellent learning capacity & high productivity.
 A methodic, competent & curious code builder, that truly cares.
 Always learning something new & focused on my career 24/7.

-I have 3 years of experience in the USA Software Industry and I get things done.
+I have 3 years of experience in the US Software Industry and I get things done.

 <table>